BlueCity Construction

 Portfolio-driven brand system supporting credibility across touchpoints

-I led the creation of BlueCity’s independent brand, anchored in a guiding belief: sustainable projects should create lasting value for communities.
+I led the creation of BlueCity’s independent brand, anchored in the belief that sustainable projects should create lasting value for communities.

 Website Strategy